Arts

 .

-But, we might never have experienced all of Rachmaninoff’s brilliance thanks to the horrid response he got to the first performance of his First Symphony in 1897.
+But, we might never have experienced all of Rachmaninov’s brilliance thanks to the horrid response he got to the first performance of his First Symphony in 1897.
 Composer and critic Cesar Cui offered this vitriol:

-‘If there were a conservatory in Hell, and if one of its talented students were to compose a programme symphony based on the story of the Ten Plagues of Egypt, and if he were to compose a symphony like Mr. Rachmaninoff’s, then he would have fulfilled his task brilliantly and would delight the inhabitants of Hell.
+‘If there were a conservatory in Hell, and if one of its talented students were to compose a programme symphony based on the story of the Ten Plagues of Egypt, and if he were to compose a symphony like Mr. Rachmaninov’s, then he would have fulfilled his task brilliantly and would delight the inhabitants of Hell.
 To us this music leaves an evil impression with its broken rhythms, obscurity and vagueness of form, meaningless repetition of the same short tricks, the nasal sound of the orchestra, the strained crash of the brass, and above all its sickly perverse harmonization and quasi-melodic outlines, the complete absence of simplicity and naturalness, the complete absence of themes.’

-The brutal response to his first symphony propelled Rachmaninoff into a crippling depression.
+The brutal response to his first symphony propelled Rachmaninov into a crippling depression.
 ‘I returned to Moscow a changed man,’ he said later.
 ‘My confidence in myself had received a sudden blow.
 Agonizing hours spent in doubt and hard thinking had brought me to the conclusion that I ought to give up composing.’

 .

-But, by all accounts, this first performance of Rachmaninoff’s First Symphony had been a mess thanks to the conductor, Alexander Glazunov.
+But, by all accounts, this first performance of Rachmaninov’s First Symphony had been a mess thanks to the conductor, Alexander Glazunov.
 At one point, Rimsky Korsakov had described Glazunov’s conducting as: ‘Slow by nature, maladroit and clumsy of movement, the maestro, speaking slowly and in a low voice, manifestly displayed little ability either for conducting rehearsals or for swaying the orchestra during concert performances.’

 Glazunov had skimmed through rehearsals and tampered with the orchestration.
-He claimed to be less than impressed with Rachmaninoff’s work.
+He claimed to be less than impressed with Rachmaninov’s work.
 On the night of the premiere, many were convinced that Glazunov was drunk on the podium.
 The performance was so bad, Sergei hid in the stairwell and blocked his ears – ‘the most agonizing hour of my life.’

-Rachmaninoff was crushed.
+Rachmaninov was crushed.
 “The despair that filled my soul would not leave me.
 My dreams of a brilliant career lay shattered.
 My hopes and confidence were destroyed.”
 His family was so concerned, they referred him to Dr. Nikolai Dahl, a famed Paris internist, hypnotherapist, and string player.
 The composer saw Dahl every day for months.

 Here we hear #2 played by the giant-handed genius Rachmaninoff himself.